What we do

 Developing international laws and standards takes time: the adoption of a treaty is typically the result of a decades work through close partnerships and collective mobilisation.
 Agreements also require effective support after they have been signed.

-Because of this, we are part of the leadership teams of several international coalitions, including the International Campaign to Abolish Nuclear Weapons (ICAN), which won the 2017 Nobel Peace Prize.
-We also provide leadership and expertise within the International Network on Explosive Weapons (INEW), which we coordinate, and the Stop Killer Robots campaign.
+Because of this, we are part of the leadership teams of several international coalitions, including the International Campaign to Abolish Nuclear Weapons (ICAN), which won the 2017 Nobel Peace Prize, and the Stop Killer Robots campaign, which we coordinated from 2021-24.
+We currently coordinate and provide leadership and expertise to the International Network on Explosive Weapons (INEW).

 We have developed a resource on working in global civil society coalitions for those engaging within these partnerships or considering establishing them.